macyy555/inventory-tracking/README.md

 # Inventory Tracking
 # React + Vite

-This project is developed for practing purpose.
+This project is developed for practicing purpose.
 The website shows different information based on role (Customer/Employee)
 - Customer will see only lists of products and can submit a question
 - Employee will see lists of the inventory and able to edit the list (Credential verification is needed)